vitollom/Log-Puzzle/README.md

 # Log Puzzle

 A Python program designed to scan log files for lines containing urls to puzzle pieces.
-Supplying a directory to download those images to also creates and html file that when opened in the brower shows the full image.
+Supplying a directory to download those images to also creates and html file that when opened in the browser shows the full image.

 ## Getting Started